Written by Sonal Jaiswal | Evangelist, Customer Guru

 Brands are omnipresent.
 When we are watching TV or surfing the internet, they try to catch our attention.
 When we are driving or walking down a road, they talk to us through huge hoardings.
 Some surprise us by inviting themselves into our Inbox and some others try to lure us with offers and discounts.
 Persuaded by the advertisements, some of us are convinced and approach these brands with the expectations they fed us through those ads – only to find the experience disastrous!

 Brands do a wonderful job at hogging the limelight and luring the customers.
 Unfortunately, quite a few are not able to live up to the expectations they create.
-In face, some fall so short that customers switch brands immediately.
+In fact, some fall so short that customers switch brands immediately.

 Every brand is heavily dependent on a few factors that are responsible for a satisfactory overall customer experience.
 Here are a few that we believe are most important.